 Check out the chart below to see how you and your plan share costs at each level.
-Also, note that the levels are named after metals.
-So, sometimes you’ll hear the terms “metal plans” or “metal levels.”
+Also, note that the levels are named after metals, therefore sometimes you’ll hear the terms “metal plans” or “metal levels.”

 Compare Marketplace Health Plans

-Here are five things to keep in mind when you shop at the Marketplace:
+Five things to keep in mind when you shop at the Marketplace

 The way you and your health insurance carrier split the costs of health care varies by plan level.
 But all Marketplace plans give you the same essential health benefits.
 For example, annual check-ups, routine mammograms, and diabetes screenings are 100% covered when you go in-network,* no matter which plan you choose.
 Every plan gives you access to other vital care, too.
 If you have to stay overnight in the hospital, go to an emergency room or clinic, get care for your kids, or get therapy and other treatments to get better, you'll be covered.